Meditation for Wednesday of the 10th Week in Ordinary Time

 (2 Cor 3:4-11; Mt 5:17-19)

 How can one achieve self-sufficiency?
 Come to think of it, what is the measure of self-sufficiency?
-May be being able to pay for one’s bills and possess the basic necessities of life answers the question.
+Maybe being able to pay for one’s bills and possess the necessities of life answers the question.
 Still, we need more to sustain what we already have and to support others.
-Human being by nature are insatiable, our desires are endless.
-St Paul says we cannot be sufficient of ourselves; man must fine sufficiency outside of himself.
-That is why we easily run to worldly things in attempt to find relevance and sufficiency.
+Human beings by nature are insatiable, our desires are endless.
+St Paul says we cannot be sufficient of ourselves; man must find sufficiency outside of himself.
+That is why we easily run to worldly things in an attempt to find relevance and sufficiency.
 But St Paul says, “Our sufficiency is from God, who has qualified us to be ministers of a new covenant.”

 Fr Jude Chinwenwa Nwachukwu, C.Ss.R